charlespwd/habitica-cli/README.md

 ## Contributing

-Help and PR's is happily welcome :)
+Help and PR's are extremely welcome :)

 ## License